dillontiner/Boulder-React-Coding-Night-2/README.md

 ### Extra Credit
 * Make a progressive web app
 * User can save to desktop
-* User can persist address
+* User can persist address.